altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Select all
    - Functionality
    - Add select all button when starting to delete already
-- Show "achievements view" with all that you have organized (Tom)
 - You're all done (Tom)
    - Show "score" (list of tags and the amount of pivs of each); when you click on each, it takes you to cloud (tag + month).
    - Show button to "keep on going", which jumps to the previous page with unorganized pivs
+- Show "achievements view" with all that you have organized (Tom)
 - Edit/delete tags view, openable from query selector (Tom)
+- Info view for each piv on cloud (Tom)
 - Small improvements
    - Land in phone by default, after logging in
    - Put hometags at top of tagging list